The Whipping Cult

 Ardithbetter1.jpg

-Using the original police report, an uncredited Chicago Tribune reporter wrote of his attack on Mrs. Halvorson that Lennander, “said he tore off her dress and that she screamed while blood spurted from wounds from her hips, thighs and back.”
+Using the original police report, an uncredited Chicago Tribune reporter wrote of the attack on Mrs. Halvorson that Lennander, “said he tore off her dress and that she screamed while blood spurted from wounds from her hips, thighs and back.”

 In the Madera, California News-Tribune evening edition, an unbylined article announced that Ardith Lennander had died that day, suffering from “patches of skin the size of a man’s fist torn from her body.”

+Curtis Lennander’s assigned defense attorney proposed he go the route of Alice Christensen and be committed to a hospital for the rest of his life.
 However, this was not in Lennander’s view of himself and he refused to be marked infirm by the state.
 Instead, he took responsibility for his actions.
 Sort of.

 In court Curtis told the judge, “I was possessed of Satanic fury that night… I am sane now, and I was sane that night, except for being possessed by Satan.”
 When asked how he’d like to plead, Lennander said, “God intends me to plead guilty.”